Gruppe-8-org/Plannex/README.md

 3. Hit run (the green play button)
 4. Navigate to `localhost:8080/login` and start planning

-Should you wish to not run a local instance, navigate to \[azure-link\] and start planning!
+Should you wish to not run a local instance, navigate to (http://plannex-a4cxfubygbhpcedv.norwayeast-01.azurewebsites.net) and start planning!
 This requires internet access.

 See [Contributing](contributing.md) for policies on contribution.